 1950s Four-Legged Bedside Lamp

-Materials: Some early plastic for the white opal round lampshade.
+Materials: Some sort of plastic, probably PVC for the white opal round ribbed lampshade, no acrylic.
 Brass base, legs and handle.
+4 white rubber caps.
 Bakelite socket.

 Height: 19,5 cm / 7.67”

 Width: ∅ 8,5 cm / 3.34”

 Electricity: 1 bulb B22, 1 x 25 watt maximum, 110/220 volt.